Mobility vs. Flexibility

 • Joint Mobility Exercises: Joint mobility exercises focus on moving individual joints through their full range of motion.
 This helps improve joint health, lubrication, and mobility.
 Perform exercises such as wrist circles, ankle circles, shoulder circles, and hip rotations.
 Gradually increase the range of motion and the complexity of the movements.

-• Dynamic Warm-Up: Prior to any physical activity, it is essential to perform a dynamic warm-up routine that includes foam rolling & muscle activation.
+• Dynamic Warm-Up: Before any physical activity, it is essential to perform a dynamic warm-up routine that includes foam rolling & muscle activation.
 This includes movements that mimic the activity you are about to engage in, gradually increasing the range and intensity.
 Dynamic warm-ups activate the muscles, increase blood flow, and enhance joint mobility.

-• Corrective Exercises: Identify any specific mobility restrictions or imbalances you may have and incorporate corrective exercises into your routine.
+• Corrective Exercises: Identify any specific mobility restrictions or imbalances and incorporate corrective exercises into your routine.
 These exercises target specific areas that need improvement, helping to restore proper movement patterns and alignment.
 Seek guidance from a qualified professional, such as a physical therapist or a certified trainer, for personalized corrective exercise recommendations.

 • Movement Practice: Engage in activities that require a wide range of movements, such as yoga, dance, martial arts, or sports.
 Regular practice of these activities challenges your mobility, coordination, and control, leading to improved overall mobility.
-Experiment with different movement modalities to find what resonates with you and incorporates it into your fitness routine.
+Experiment with different movement modalities to find what resonates with you and incorporate it into your fitness routine.

 By incorporating these strategies into your training routine, you can gradually develop and improve both mobility and flexibility.
 Remember to listen to your body, progress at your own pace, and be consistent with your practice.
 Over time, you will notice significant improvements in your range of motion, control, and overall physical performance.